carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 ### Data Preparation

+> ⚠️ **Note:** I tried to complete this project using the data from previous 12 months but I've been limited to manage renaming the original data files in Posit’s RStudio and I could only renaiming 6 files - when renaiming 7 files, Posit’s RStudio crashes.
+So I decided to complete this project focusing the first previous 6 months: November 2023 to April 2024 (‘202311-divvy-tripdata.csv’ → ‘202404-divvy-tripdata.csv’) because Posit’s RStudio does not crashes due to Memory Usage.
+However, when merging data in the [Process](#process), Posit’s RStudio crashes!
+So, following the tip from the Case Study Roadmap for the Data Process, I use the ‘Divvy_Trips_2019_Q2.csv’ to ‘Divvy_Trips_2020_Q1.csv’ datasets (April 2019 to March 2020).
+Q1 datasets

-The Cyclistic’s historical trip data is available to download in zip files (‘202211-divvy-tripdata.zip’ → ‘202410-divvy-tripdata.zip’).
-After downloaded and stored in a folder (1.OriginalData), the zip files were unzipped locally giving the original .CSV data files (‘202211-divvy-tripdata.csv’ → ‘202410-divvy-tripdata.csv’).
-This study uses [RStudio Desktop - free version](https://posit.co/download/rstudio-desktop/) for the analysis because it is a powerful tool for performing statistical analyses and data visualizations.
+The Cyclistic’s historical trip data is available to download in zip files (‘Divvy_Trips_2019_Q2.csv’ → ‘Divvy_Trips_2020_Q1.csv’).
+After downloaded and stored in a folder (1.OriginalData), the zip files were unzipped locally giving the original .CSV data files (‘Divvy_Trips_2019_Q2.csv’ → ‘Divvy_Trips_2020_Q1.csv’).
+This study uses [Posit’s RStudio - free version](https://posit.co/download/rstudio-desktop/) for the analysis because it is a powerful tool for performing statistical analyses and data visualizations.

-The original data files, naming convention of YYYYMM-divvy-tripdata, were loaded into R-Studio Desktop and renamed for simplicity and improve readability.
+The original data files, naming convention of Divvy_Trips_YYYY_(Q1, Q2, Q3 and Q4), were loaded into R-Studio Desktop and renamed for simplicity and improve readability.

-> **Note:** I tried to complete this project using the data from previous 12 months but I've been limited to manage renaming the original data files in RStudio Desktop and I could only renaiming 6 files - when renaiming 7 files, RStudio Desktop crashes.
-So I decided to complete this project focusing the first previous 6 months: November 2023 to April 2024 (‘202311-divvy-tripdata.csv’ → ‘202404-divvy-tripdata.csv’) because RStudio Desktop does not crashes due to Memory Usage.

 ```
-CyclisticTripData_2023_11 <- read.csv("202311-divvy-tripdata.csv")
-CyclisticTripData_2023_12 <- read.csv("202312-divvy-tripdata.csv")
-CyclisticTripData_2024_01 <- read.csv("202401-divvy-tripdata.csv")
+CyclisticTripData_2019_Q2 <- read.csv("Divvy_Trips_2019_Q2.csv")
-CyclisticTripData_2024_02 <- read.csv("202402-divvy-tripdata.csv")
+CyclisticTripData_2019_Q3 <- read.csv("Divvy_Trips_2019_Q3.csv")
-CyclisticTripData_2024_03 <- read.csv("202403-divvy-tripdata.csv")
+CyclisticTripData_2019_Q4 <- read.csv("Divvy_Trips_2019_Q2.csv")
-CyclisticTripData_2024_04 <- read.csv("202404-divvy-tripdata.csv")
+CyclisticTripData_2020_Q1 <- read.csv("Divvy_Trips_2020_Q1.csv")

 ```
-The variables CyclisticTripData_YYYY_MM were assigned and were added automatically to the environment:
+The variables (Q1, Q2, Q3 and Q4) were assigned and were added automatically to the environment:

 ![image](https://github.com/user-attachments/assets/038252d7-35db-4227-8124-2e0f8355b9e9)